hpc-carpentry/old-hpc-workflows/_extras/guide.md

 (`snakemake-lesson.tar.gz`)
 that students can use as a reference or use for the final "cluster submission" section.

+For the C3DIS2020 workshop, the cluster submission episode will be skipped due to the workshop only being delivered on student laptops.
+The material is included for self-study after the workshop concludes.

 {% include links.md %}